Design Technology at Bromet Primary School

 - Allows children to consider the views of others, evaluate their ideas and products against their own design criteria to improve their work.

 The D & T Subject Leader leads and oversees the subject, to promote continuous improvement by leading a regular programme of monitoring, evaluation review and sharing of good practice, as well as undertaking regular self-improvement and development activities.
+We work on a rolling two-year cycle for D & T to guarantee that all children are taught a wide range of skills, techniques and artists.
+It is ensured that the knowledge that the children acquire progresses as they move on to their next classes.
 The curriculum incorporates the statutory requirements of the Design and Technology programmes of study and other experiences and opportunities which best meet the learning and developmental needs of the children in our school.

 The teaching, learning and sequencing of the D&T curriculum follows: